 It is important to ensure that you take meal breaks during the day.
 If leaving the ED for any reason, please make sure that you have discussed any patients you are seeing with one of the doctors first.

 The ED is great for procedures.
-We expect students to perform the following procedures (with guidance where necessary):
+You will hopefully get the opportunity to perform the following procedures (with guidance where necessary):

 - Blood drawing